M.S. in Exercise Physiology

 It provides a firm foundation in essential scientific knowledge, technical know-how, and practical skills through teaching, research, publication, and service.
 Current research includes cardiovascular, neuromuscular, metabolic, hormonal, and body composition/functionality responses to acute and chronic physical activity (exercise) in association with various factors such as nutrients, environmental stress, and chronic diseases by utilizing both human and animal models.

-- An upper-division undergraduate GPA of at least 3.0 on a 4.0 scale.
+1. An upper-division undergraduate GPA of at least 3.0 on a 4.0 scale.
 The same scale applies for graduate-level work.
-A professional degree is not counted for university GPA requirements.

-- A master’s degree or post-baccalaureate professional degree from an accredited university.
+2. A bachelor’s degree and master’s degree, or post-baccalaureate professional degree, from an accredited university.
+Questions about degree equivalency should be directed to graduateadmissions@fsu.edu.

-- A competitive Graduate Record Examination revised General Test (GRE) score; recommended score of above the 50th percentile (approximately 150) in both verbal and quantitative sections with a 4.0 or higher on the writing section.
-Please note that it can take up to ten (10) days after sitting for the GRE for an official score report to be sent to the university
+3. A competitive Graduate Record Examination revised General Test (GRE) score.
+We recommend a score of above the 50th percentile (approximately 150) in both verbal and quantitative sections with a 4.0 or higher on the writing section.
+Please note that it can take up to ten (10) days after sitting for the GRE for an official score report to be sent to the university.

-- Submit contact information for three recommenders.
+• Submit contact information for three recommenders.
 The recommenders should be professionals you have worked with who are familiar with your academic performance and can speak directly about your qualification for this degree.
+Please list a work/business email address for each recommender.
 Academic recommendations are preferred, but relevant professional recommendations will be accepted.
 No personal recommendations or letters from peers will be accepted.

-- Submit official GRE scores to the FSU Office of Admissions.
+3. Submit GRE scores to the FSU Office of Graduate Admissions.
 The school reporting code for test scores is 5219; no department code is required.

 Florida State University